dbolene/BobWilsonsGarage/README.md

 ### Start a 3 node Docker Swarm cluster

 ```
-// the key value store for the cluster
+// start the machine to host the key value store for the cluster
 docker-machine create -d virtualbox consul

 // switch docker client to the consul machine